kuredev/vpc_conn/README.md

 - Can only make a call from one side
 - No encryption between tunnels
 - Can only be processed by a single thread
-- One is used as a router for tunnels and one is used as a host for sending and receiving.

 --